 Copyright 2015 Trilibis Inc. All rights reserved.
 Trilibis and SNOW are trademarks of Trilibis Inc. Other trademarks are registered trademarks and the properties of their respective owners.

 Trilibis Brings Server-Based Mobile Device Optimization to High-Performance Node.js Websites #nodesummitFebruary 11th, 2015 by Trilibis Blogging Team

-By adding the lightweight SNOW plug-in to any Node.js-powered website, enterprises can optimize the customer experience for every mobile device in real time.
-SNOW works server-side to take responsive design to an entirely new level of performance and presentation, minimizes network bandwidth, and accelerates page-load times.
+SNOW works server-side on node.js websites to take responsive design to an entirely new level of performance and presentation, minimizes network bandwidth, and accelerates page-load times..

 SAN MATEO, Calif.— February 11, 2015: Trilibis, the company that makes websites device-aware, announced that its market-leading SNOW® (Software eNabling One Web) website optimization framework can now deliver server-side responsive web capabilities on Node.js enterprise websites.
 The combination of the asynchronous and highly scalable capabilities of Node.js and SNOW’s instantaneous device detection ensures all website visitors are guaranteed an excellent experience and fast website load times across all devices, even at peak load conditions.

 SNOW adds mobile device-specific optimization to responsive Node.js websites